ttkorhonen/e3pages/docs/kb/training/workbook/4_startup_scripts.md

 :::{tip}
 The key combination `^]` will depend a lot on your keyboard layout.
 For a US keyboard layout, this is Ctrl + `]`.
-For a Swedish keyboard layout, this is Ctrl + `¨` (they are located in the same physical location of they keyboard).
+For a Swedish keyboard layout, this is Ctrl + `¨` (they are located in the same physical location of the keyboard).
 You may have to try a few different options to see what works.
 :::